-Forest management planning activities are the responsibility of the Crown licencees.
+Forest management planning activities are the responsibility of the Crown licensees.
 The Operating LP is engaged by Fraser Papers under the Crown Lands Services Agreement to prepare a Forest Management Plan for approval by Fraser Papers and the Government of New Brunswick, which will then approve the AAC in respect of such Crown Lands.
-In addition, the Operating LP will perform silviculture activities for Fraser Papers over the licenced area and the construction and maintenance of all main roads on the Crown Lands; however, sub-licencees on these lands build and maintain their own access roads.
+In addition, the Operating LP will perform silviculture activities for Fraser Papers over the licensed area and the construction and maintenance of all main roads on the Crown Lands; however, sub-licensees on these lands build and maintain their own logging access roads.

-Under the Crown Lands Services Agreement, the Operating LP charges Fraser Papers for its cost of production (including harvest cost, transportation, access road construction and maintenance) and collects on behalf of Fraser Papers (i) a royalty fee (stumpage fee in \$/m3 paid to the Government which varies based on species type), and (ii) a levy fee (fee in \$/m3 paid to the Government for silviculture spending which differs for softwood and hardwood).
-The Operating LP also charges Fraser Papers and sub-licensees a service fee (fee calculated in \$/m3) as consideration for its services under the Crown Lands Services Agreement.
+Under the Crown Lands Services Agreement, the Operating LP charges Fraser Papers for its cost of production (including harvest cost, transportation, access road construction and maintenance) and collects on behalf of Fraser Papers a royalty fee (stumpage fee in $m^3$ paid to the Government which varies based on species and product type.
+A levy fee (fee in $m^3$ for silviculture spending which differs for softwood and hardwood) is administered by Acadian for the volume harvested on the License.
+The Operating LP also charges Fraser Papers and sub-licensees a service fee (fee calculated in $m^3$ ) as consideration for its services under the Crown Lands Services Agreement.
 The service fee charged by the Operating LP will be audited by an independent auditor every five years.
 The service fee will be fixed for those five years with an embedded annual adjustment based on the New Brunswick Consumers Price Index.